 Our start to services for people with disabilities

-Aptiv, established in 1976 as Riverfront Activity Center, was the result of an idea of three friends from the community of La Crosse, WI.
+Aptiv, established in 1976 as Riverfront Activity Center, was the result of an idea three friends started from the community in La Crosse, WI.
 They worked for different organizations that provided services to support independent living for adults with disabilities.
-One worked at an employment facility, one worked at what is now called an Adult Family Home, and the third worked for an organization that provided recreation and social opportunities to people with disabilities.
+One worked at an employment facility, one worked at what is now called an Adult Family Home, and the third worked for an organization that provided recreation and social opportunities for people with disabilities.

-All though the three organizations were going strong, the friends recognized that even more people needed services, and there just weren't enough opportunities.
-They felt a need to do something to better serve the communities needs.
-To develop a plan for a place that could meet the three parts of a person's life all together: social, employment, and independent living.
+Although the three organizations were going strong, the friends recognized that even more people needed services, and there just weren't enough opportunities.
+They felt the need to do something to better serve the communities needs.
+So they developed a plan for a place that could meet the three parts of a person's life all together: social, employment, and independent living.

 We had the belief that this was the right thing to do,” said Gary Schettle, one of the original founders.
 “We were three individuals with a passion and compassion for the people being served.”